What Are Stablecoin Payments? A Complete Guide for Businesses

 Crypto-Native Businesses and Brokers

-Crypto exchanges, brokers, and OTC desks require efficient on-ramp and off-ramp infrastructure to convert between fiat and digital assets at institutional volumes.
+Crypto exchanges, brokers, and OTC desks require efficient on-ramp and off-ramp infrastructure to move between fiat and digital assets at institutional volumes.
 Stablecoin payment rails provide the liquidity and settlement speed that these businesses require, within a regulated framework.
 See Fipto's crypto broker solutions.

 Stablecoin Payroll and Contractor Payments

 For companies with international workforces or contractor networks, stablecoin payments provide an efficient mechanism for cross-border payroll.
-Recipients can receive funds in stablecoin and convert locally, avoiding the correspondent banking costs and delays that typically affect international payroll.
+Recipients can receive funds in stablecoin and off-ramp locally, avoiding the correspondent banking costs and delays that typically affect international payroll.

 Stablecoin Payments and Regulatory Compliance

-Regulatory clarity is the defining development in stablecoin payments over 2023–2025.
+Regulatory clarity is the defining development in stablecoin payments over 2023–2026.
 The Markets in Crypto-Assets Regulation (MiCA), which came into full effect in the European Union in December 2024, establishes a comprehensive framework for crypto-asset service providers, including those operating stablecoin payment infrastructure.

 What MiCA Means for Businesses